iugbt/cyn-hover-colour-fix/README.md

     User popouts / profiles
     Member list or role popups

 I don’t have many screenshots of those, and memory does NOT serve me well.
-If you have anything, screenshots, clips, whatever—post them here.
+If you have anything, screenshots, clips, whatever—post them on this [server](https://discord.gg/aAHWPZHfs2).
 Even rough ones help a lot.

 ## ❗ Disclaimer